 Kosher Gourmet is one of Atlanta’s longest running kosher butchers known for preparing its kosher-certified meats to order.
 Find fresh and frozen cuts of beef, lamb, chicken, and more here, in addition to kosher wine and kosher staple ingredients.
 The shop also features a deli counter with freshly made, piled-high sandwiches and traditional sufganiyot during Hanukkah.
-This year Kosher Gourmet is offering individually-packaged, freshly-made sufganiyot in flavors like classic jelly, cookies and cream, s’mores, and rainbow berry.
-All of the doughnuts are pareve (dairy-free) and sold in COVID-safe packaging.
-Order in advance or drop by to see what’s available.
-Masks required.
+Kosher Gourmet offers batches and individual sufganiyot for sale in flavors like classic jelly, cookies and cream, s’mores, and rainbow berry.
+All doughnuts are pareve (dairy-free).
+Drop by the shop to see what doughnuts are available for Hanukkah.

 2887 North Druid Hills Road NE, Atlanta

-When Atlanta’s kosher cooks need hard-to-find, kosher ingredients, they often head to the Spicy Peach in the Toco Hill shopping center.
-This year, sufganiyot are available for pick-up in packs of eight.
+When Atlanta’s kosher cooks need hard-to-find kosher ingredients, they often head to the Spicy Peach in the Toco Hill shopping center.
+Sufganiyot are typically available in packs of eight.
 However, supplies are limited.
 The Spicy Peach also carries frozen potato latkes, pasta in fun Hanukkah shapes, plenty of gelt (chocolate coins), and a chocolate-covered marshmallow treat called krembo, which is very popular in Israel.
-Don’t skip the gummy candies here, and be sure to try the Israeli sweet and sour Doritos, too.
-Masks required.
+Don’t skip the gummy candies here, and be sure to try the sweet and sour Doritos.

-Atlanta’s Ponce location on the edge of Midtown is the only in-town, kosher-certified Krispy Kreme for the North Carolina-based doughnut brand.
-The Riverdale, Woodstock, Buford, and Cobb Parkway shops are also certified kosher locations.
-These Krispy Kremes regularly feature the traditional, jelly-filled sufganiyot called “glazed raspberry filled” for purchase.
-For large orders, make sure to order in advance.
-Masks required.
+People can get their jelly-filled sufganiyot fix at these Krispy Kreme locations around Atlanta.
+The Riverdale, Woodstock, Buford, and Cobb Parkway shops are certified kosher and regularly feature the traditional, jelly-filled sufganiyot — called “glazed raspberry filled” on the menu — during Hanukkah.
+For large orders, it’s best to order in advance.

-Robbie Medwed is an Atlanta-based educator and food and culture writer who teaches Jewish Bible, law, and history at the Epstein School in Sandy Springs.
-Medwed has a master’s degree in Jewish Education from the Hebrew University of Jerusalem in Israel, where he lived for two years.
+Robbie Medwed is an Atlanta-based food and culture writer and regular Eater contributor.
 His food writing has appeared in the Atlanta Jewish Times, the Jewish Food Experience, Grok Nation, and Eater Atlanta.
-He also runs cocktail website, KosherCocktail.com.